Eight trends in matrix management #6 Less structure more skills

 Organizations will begin to realize that the formal structure does not deliver results.
 It is the networks, communities, teams and groups and how they work together in the matrix that are far more important.

-Companies moving to a matrix organisation structure often invest far more resources in the development of strategy, structures and systems than they do in skills.
+Companies moving to a matrix organization structure often invest far more resources in the development of strategy, structures and systems than they do in skills.
 Increasingly, as the rate of change increases in many businesses, a formal organizational structural response to change becomes too slow.
 Organizations with large, global systems often find that, whilst these deliver the benefits of standardization and common information, they can also be slow and hard to change.

 Increasingly matrix organizations will rely on the way people work together to give them the flexibility they need to respond quickly to change and the need for innovation.